 We encourage children to make a positive contribution to the school, and the wider environment.
-We encourage the children to take pride in their environment through their contributions to attractive displays and make sure that the environment is tidy and safe.
-Emotion dolls and Makaton signs are used for children to represent different feelings.
+We teach them to take pride in their environment through their contributions to attractive displays and make sure that the classroom and playground are tidy and safe.
+We use a variety of techniques to help children to express their emotions and learn to self-regulate - including Emotion dolls, Makaton signs, timers for sharing, Colour Monsters, etc.

-We allow the children to select resources and activities for themselves and have an active role in the decision to participate in activities.
+We expect the children to select resources and activities for themselves and have an active role in the decision to participate in activities.
 This develops their ability to make appropriate choices and decisions.
 We expect and encourage appropriate and empathetic behaviour at Devonshire House and use circle time to encourage sharing and taking turns through discussion and games.